ksoliveira/react-redux/README.md

 ## Description

 This app is a study using react + redux.
-It simulate a course page like Udemy, when there is a side who comunicate with Store setting up de current lesson and module while Video component looks to store to display lesson and module data.
+It simulate a course page like Udemy.
+There is a sidebar who comunicate with Store setting up de current lesson and module while Video component looks to Store to display lesson and module data.

 ## Available Scripts